mdengler/scanbd/trunk/doc/README.txt

 1.1.1 Debian
 Needed packages on debian-based systems: libconfuse-dev libsane-dev libudev-dev libusb-dev
 To use HAL instead of libudev you need: libhal-dev

+To use HAL instead of libudev you need: libhal-dev